David's Command to Ziba; David's Great Charity; Diplomacy; Shameful Treatment

 David's Great Charity

 Ziba presents Mephibosheth, Jonathan's son, to the king.
 David takes his hand and swears to Mephibosheth that he will always eat at the king's table.
 Moreover, the king once more sets Ziba and his house under Mephibosheth, to insure that Jonathan's progeny will thrive.
-(2 Kings 9:6–7)
+(2 Samuel 9:6–7)

 The king of Ammon has died, and his son has succeeded him.
 David, who was once allied with the king, sends messengers to show his good will toward the new ruler.
-(2 Kings 10:1–2)
+(2 Samuel 10:1–2)

 David's envoys arrive in Ammon to offer his friendship to Hanun, the new king.
 Hanun's servants, suspicious of David's intentions, persuade the king that David has sent his men to spy.
 Hanun thus shamefully orders that half of each man's beard be cut off and their clothes cut to reveal their nakedness.
-(2 Kings 10:3–4)
+(2 Samuel 10:3–4)

 Folio 40v (Latin)